VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/control_of_documents.md

 8. The unintended use of obsolete documents is prevented, and suitable identification is applied to them if they are retained for any purpose.
 9. One paper or electronic copy of each obsolete controlled document is retained for a specified time period or in accordance with applicable specified requirements.

-## Candidates for a Bioinformatician friendly QMS
+## Candidates for a Bioinformatics QMS

 _Bioinformaticians_ create workflows collaboratively on a computer using version control software.
 Git is a distributed version control system that tracks changes in any set of computer files.
-This can be used to track the changes of the code itself, but can also be of usage in tracking changes Standard Operating Procedures (SOPs) or other documents.
+This can be used to track the changes of the code itself, but also of its usage in Standard Operating Procedures (SOPs).
 Git provides unique identifiers to each change which can be used to integrate with documentation and issue management systems that allows to track issues and their resolution in detail.
 These integrations can also be used to identify each new release of a workflow and its newest features.
-As workflows often get upgraded and updated, their usage in SOP is susceptible to frequent changes as well.
-Examples of those documentations systems are:
+As workflows often get upgraded and updated, the corresponding SOPs are subject to frequent changes as well.

+Examples of git based systems are:

 1. GitHub pages
 2. GitLab pages
 3. Confluence

-Many of those tools, if used in a specific way, can allow _Bioinformaticians_ to work in a comfortable environment, while complying to the ISO norms requirements.
-There are off course multiple ways to implement such a system, and as long as it is documented how your system complies to the ISO-15189 requirements, all is well.
-In order to illustrate how this could be accomplished, in the next paragraph we will give an example of how to use [GitLab](https://about.gitlab.com/) in order to follow the ISO requirements for both controlling the workflows/software you develop, and their associated documentation/SOP.
+Many of these tools, if used in a specific way, can allow _Bioinformaticians_ to work in a comfortable environment, while complying to the ISO-15189 requirements.
+There are multiple ways to implement such a system, and as long as it is documented how your system complies to the ISO-15189 requirements, all is well.

-## Example case: The usage of GitLab
+## Example: The usage of [GitLab](https://about.gitlab.com/) as QMS

 ### Central gathering of all SOP on GitLab pages

-Here we provide an example of how GitLab can be used as a _Bioinformaticians_ QMS.
-We will show that by using GitLab pages and MkDocs, all SOPs can be stored in well structured _documentation_.
-Below are some guideline to illustrate the point of attention to comply with ISO-15189:
+Using GitLab pages and MkDocs, all SOPs can be stored in well structured _documentation_.
+Here we illustrate how GitLab complies to the ISO-15189:

-1. Each SOP becomes a separate markdown file.
+1. Each SOP is a separate markdown file.
 Its name will include a number for easy and unique identification of the document.
 The numbering can also be used to classify each SOP into categories. _Example_:

 -   10 - Data Access
     -   11 - ExternalSequencers -> 11_externalsequencers.md